Our Facilities and Laboratories

 The Electronics Laboratory is equipped to perform an array of analog analyses using multimeters, power instruments, oscilloscopes and signal generators.
 The Laboratory also allows experiments with temporary prototypes, circuit design and programmable logic controllers (PLC).
 The PLC equipment facilitates investigations into ladder logic concepts such as logic gates, latches, interlocks, addressing, timers and counters.
 In these efforts, students and faculty utilize real time programming and vertical training stations.

-Food Science Laboratory
+Food Science Laboratory (Owensboro, KY)

 The Food Science Laboratory is a partnership between the Arthur W. Perdue Foundation, Greater Owensboro Economic Development Corporation and Western Kentucky University.
 This laboratory is housed at the Owensboro Centre for Business and Research and will be used for student training, formulation of new products, measuring food product quality and nutritive value and compliance with government regulations.
 The laboratory will also be used to perform a wide array of chemical and physical analysis tests.

 The Hot Metals Laboratory is equipped to produce small sand castings using the cope and drag system of foraging.
 The castings can be produced either in aluminum or brass.
 This laboratory is also equipped to perform heat treating of metals.

 The Manual Machining Laboratory offers a wide variety of metal cutting machines to perform manufacturing and repair activities.
 The manual machine metal cutting capabilities include drilling, milling, surface grinding, sawing and cutting.
 WKU faculty and students are engaged in processes to reduce the need for hazardous coolant, reduces energy consumption in the machining process and reduce the overall machining costs when compared to conventional machining methods.